Danielle Tan

 There are several global standards and frameworks that help companies prepare their reports.
 These include:

-– Global Reporting Initiative (GRI) – widely used around the world
+– Global Reporting Initiative (GRI) – One of the most widely used frameworks for general ESG disclosure

-– Task Force on Climate-Related Financial Disclosures (TCFD) – focused on climate risks
+– Task Force on Climate-Related Financial Disclosures (TCFD) – Focused on disclosing climate-related financial risks

-– Sustainable Development Goals (SDGs) – aligned with the United Nations
+– Sustainable Development Goals (SDGs) – A set of 17 global goals set by the United Nations

-– International Sustainability Standards Board (ISSB) – gaining momentum as a global baseline
+– International Sustainability Standards Board (ISSB) – A newer global baseline standard that aims to streamline ESG disclosures

 While it’s not mandatory for all Malaysian companies to follow these frameworks, they help give structure and credibility to your report.